What Dry Winter Air Does to Interior Painting in Alexandria

 • Understand that overhead lights and lamps will have a bigger role in how your painted room feels for the next several months

-We bring additional lighting to every winter job for that reason.
-It helps us keep coverage smooth and uniform, even when the space is dim by 4 p.m.
+Additional lighting is often used during winter painting projects to ensure consistent coverage when natural light is limited.
+It helps keep coverage smooth and uniform, even when the space is dim by 4 p.m.
 Planning how a finish will look under winter conditions helps prevent the need for costly do-overs later.

 Homm Certified Painting Systems BBB Business Review